Mike Zunino Player Props: Guardians vs. Cardinals

 Mike Zunino At The Plate

-- Zunino has seven doubles, three home runs and 12 walks while batting .170.
+- Zunino is hitting .186 with seven doubles, three home runs and 12 walks.

-- In 35.5% of his 31 games this season, Zunino has picked up at least one hit.
-He's also had three multi-hit games.
+- Zunino has picked up a hit in 37.5% of his 32 games this season, with at least two hits in 12.5% of those games.

-- Zunino has driven in a run in six games this year (19.4%), including two games with multiple runs batted in.
+- Zunino has driven in a run in six games this season (18.8%), including two games with multiple runs batted in.

-- In six games this year (19.4%), he has scored, including multiple runs twice.
+- In seven games this season (21.9%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.